forcedotcom/devops-center-extension-examples/docs/examples/PrePromoteWarning.md

 ```

 You can also use the simple result type with warning dialogs.
-This allows you to place any RTF content in the dialog to present to your users.
-See [PrePromote Info](./PrePromoteInfo.md) fo an example implementation.
+This allows you to place any Rich Text Format content in the dialog to present to your users.
+See [Pre-Promote Info](./PrePromoteInfo.md) fo an example implementation.

 ## Relevant Files